nychealth/covid-vaccine-data/Readme.md

 The CIR keeps immunization records for all city residents — children and adults — throughout their lives.
 COVID-19 vaccination data are reported by vaccinating facilities to the CIR and may be delayed.
 Data are updated daily with a 1-day lag, meaning that the most recent data in today's update are from the day before.
 Data are preliminary and subject to change.

-Data on second booster doses are not included at this time.
+Data on second booster doses are included as of 6/10/2022.

 ***